SixArm/topics/topics/ai-for-business-strategy/index.md

-# AI business strategy
+# AI for business strategy

-AI business strategy refers to organizations planning to leverage artificial intelligence (AI) technologies in their operations, products, and services to achieve business goals.
+AI for business strategy refers to organizations planning to leverage artificial intelligence (AI) technologies in their operations, products, and services to achieve business goals.
 It involves identifying opportunities where AI can create value and AI initiatives can align with business objectives.

 Key aspects…